pdrazewski/components-compiler/README.md

 # Components compiler

-Webpack compiler for creating frontend component.
-Build on top Twig templates, Scss and ES6 javascript.
+Webpack compiler for creating frontend components.
+Build on top of Twig templates, Scss and ES6 javascript.

 ## How to start